jeremy-gammill/roman-numeral-converter/README.md

 ## Live Demo

-This project is hosted live via GitHub Pages:  [roman-numeral-converter](https://jeremy-gammill.github.io/roman-numeral-converter/)
+You can try out the validator live on GitHub Pages:  [roman-numeral-converter](https://jeremy-gammill.github.io/roman-numeral-converter/)

 ## Features